Very Very Important Plan for 10 Days Economics Class 12

 (i) Growth – It refers to increase in country’s capacity to produce the output of goods and services within the country.

-(ii) Modernisation – Adoptation of new technology in the production of goods and services to increase the output.
+(ii) Modernisation – Adoption of new technology in the production of goods and services to increase the output.

 (iii) Self-reliance/self-sufficiency – It means avoiding imports of those goods which could be produced in India itself.